dockware/docs/faq/windows-problems.md

 1. you have to open your terminal "cmd" with admin rights.
 2. it's possible that also long paths does not work so there will be some folder which can't be downloaded.
-In this case we recommend to zip the content within the container, copy and unzip:
+In this case we recommend zipping the content within the container, copy and unzip:
 2.1 `docker exec -it CONTAINERNAME zip -r dockware.zip ./`
 2.2 `docker cp CONTAINERNAME:/var/www/html/dockware.zip C:\my\path\dockware.zip`
 3. right click zip file -&gt; unzip